History of the kilt: The small kilt or walking kilt

-It has been suggested that there is evidence of Highlanders wearing only the bottom part of the belted plaid before this, possibly as early as the 1690s, but Rawlinson's is the earliest documented example with sewn-in pleats, a distinctive feature of the kilt worn today.

 The tailored kilt was adopted by the Highland regiments of the British Army, and the military kilt and its formalised accessories passed into civilian usage during the early 19th century and have remained popular ever since.

-The earliest extant example of a tailored kilt is from 1792 (currently in the possession of the Scottish Tartans Authority).
+The earliest extant example of a tailored kilt is from c.
+1796 (currently in the possession of the Scottish Tartans Authority).
+A regimental kilt of the Gordon Highlanders (92nd Regiment of Foot) from c.
+1817 still survives in remarkable condition at the National Army Museum.